Trump doesn't rule out pardon for Michael Flynn

 A source close to the White House previously told NBC News that the Trump administration was "blindsided" by the news of Flynn's plea.

-Trump on Friday decried the "sad" state of the FBI and he promised to reform the agency before he referenced the recently released messages, between an FBI lawyer and an agent later assigned to special counsel Mueller's Russia probe, that were critical of the president.
+Trump on Friday decried the "sad" state of the FBI and he promised to reform the agency before he referred to recently released messages, between an FBI lawyer and an agent later assigned to Mueller's investigation, that were critical of him.

 Trump's already shown he's not hesitant to exercise his pardon power.
-Earlier this year, the president caused controversy when he pardoned former Arizona sheriff Joe Arpaio, who was convicted of criminal contempt for ignoring a judge's order not to detain suspected undocumented immigrants.
+In August, he pardoned former Arizona sheriff Joe Arpaio, who was convicted of criminal contempt for ignoring a judge's order not to detain suspected undocumented immigrants.

+Ty Cobb, one of the president's lawyers, told NBC News that there is no consideration being given to a pardon for Flynn at this time.